What's in this article:

 The need to isolate from other family members has put a strain on parents themselves, as they might not have the support or help they really need in order to care for their children.

-It’s simply inspirational to see the help and support provided by the Early Years sector who have consistently reached out to children and families over the past months amid the second lockdown and regional tier restrictions.
+It’s simply inspirational to see the help and support provided by the Early Years sector who have consistently reached out to children and families.

 Below are some examples of actions you can take, inspired by the dedication of the Early Years workforce.
 I hope they inspire you to look at your own practice and think about where you can add little improvements to make big waves.